awsdocs/amazon-ec2-user-guide/doc_source/ec2-classic-platform.md

 + Accelerated computing: G2

 If your account supports EC2\-Classic but you have not created a nondefault VPC, you can do one of the following to launch instances that require a VPC:
 + Create a nondefault VPC and launch your VPC\-only instance into it by specifying a subnet ID or a network interface ID in the request\.
 Note that you must create a nondefault VPC if you do not have a default VPC and you are using the AWS CLI, Amazon EC2 API, or AWS SDK to launch a VPC\-only instance\.
-For more information, see [Create a Virtual Private Cloud \(VPC\)](get-set-up-for-amazon-ec2.md#create-a-vpc)\.
 + Launch your VPC\-only instance using the Amazon EC2 console\.
 The Amazon EC2 console creates a nondefault VPC in your account and launches the instance into the subnet in the first Availability Zone\.
 The console creates the VPC with the following attributes:
   + One subnet in each Availability Zone, with the public IPv4 addressing attribute set to `true` so that instances receive a public IPv4 address\.
 For more information, see [IP Addressing in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html) in the *Amazon VPC User Guide*\.
   + An Internet gateway, and a main route table that routes traffic in the VPC to the Internet gateway\.
 This enables the instances you launch in the VPC to communicate over the Internet\.
 For more information, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.